rcmiller/caesar-at-mit/README.markdown

     cd /var/django/caesar/caesar
     cp settings_local.py.template settings_local.py

 The default settings are intended for development: DEBUG is turned on, a local sqlite database file is used for storing data.
-For deploying Caesar as a user-facing web app, you should edit settings_local.py and change settings as explained by the comments.

 ### Collect static files